-COVID-19 UK Government’s Latest Measures To Support UK Businesses
+COVID-19: UK Government’s Latest Measures to Support UK Businesses

-As part of these measures, the UK government will make available to UK businesses an initial £330 billion of government-backed and guaranteed loans, make a material contribution to the salary and wage bills of those who are furloughed in connection with the pandemic, and financially support the self-employed.
-HM Treasury and the Bank of England (the “Bank”) have also launched major financing schemes to help UK businesses bridge COVID-19 related disruption to their cash flows.
+As part of these measures, the UK government will make available to UK businesses an initial £330 billion of government-backed and guaranteed loans, make a material contribution to the salary and wage bills of those who are furloughed in connection with the pandemic and financially support the self-employed.
+HM Treasury and the Bank of England are also providing major financing schemes to help UK businesses bridge the coronavirus related disruption to their cash flows.
 This memorandum outlines the latest measures proposed by the UK government, and certain other developments likely to be relevant to UK businesses.